American Interim Pastor Ministries, Inc

 American interim pastors receive no salary.
 The UK church provides a furnished house or flat with bills paid and a car with expenses paid.
 The church reimburses for airline tickets and visa application fees (currently £200.00).

-In a film profiling AIPM, the then Northern Baptist Association regional minister John Singleton was in doubt of their impact.
+In a film profiling AIPM, the then Northern Baptist Association regional minister John Singleton was in no doubt of their impact.
 ‘We in the UK have benefitted immensely from people coming over from the States to help our churches,’ he said.

 And the blessing works both ways.
 Darrell Grice and wife Faith have had several interim pastor assignments in the UK.
 ‘What a joy it was to serve these loving, responsive and committed congregations,’ he said.
 ‘We made many dear friends during our interim in these churches and continue to keep in touch with them.
 Faith and I have been blessed beyond measure.’